microsoft/CameraTraps/README.md

 ## classification

 Code for training species classifiers on new data sets, generally trained on crops generated via an existing detector.
-We&rsquo;ll release some classifiers soon, but more importantly, here&rsquo;s a [tutorial](https://github.com/microsoft/CameraTraps/blob/master/classification/TUTORIAL.md) on training your own classifier using our detector and our training pipeline.
+We'll release some classifiers soon, but more importantly, here's a [tutorial](https://github.com/microsoft/CameraTraps/blob/master/classification/TUTORIAL.md) on training your own classifier using our detector and our training pipeline.

-Oh, and here&rsquo;s another &ldquo;teaser image&rdquo; of what you get at the end of training a classifier:
+Oh, and here's another "teaser image" of what you get at the end of training a classifier:

 <img src="images/warthog_classifications.jpg" width="700">